 What is Italo?

-NTV (Nuovo Trasporto Viaggiatori) is a new private company which started operating it's Italo high-speed trains on the Milan-Florence-Rome-Naples route in April 2012, in competition with State-owned operator Trenitalia.
-NTV added a Venice-Bologna-Florence-Rome-Naples route in October 2012 and from January 2013 they extended some Milan services to start in Turin, and some services to Naples have been extended to Salerno.
+NTV (Nuovo Trasporto Viaggiatori) is a private company which started operating it's Italo high-speed trains on the Milan-Florence-Rome-Naples route in April 2012, in competition with State-owned Trenitalia.
+NTV added a Venice-Bologna-Florence-Rome-Naples route in October 2012 and in 2013 they extended some services to start in Turin, and some services all the way to Salerno.
 NTV are Europe's first private high-speed train operator.

-Milan - Bologna - Florence - Rome - Naples
+Turin - Milan - Bologna - Florence - Rome - Naples - Salerno

 Venice - Bologna - Florence - Rome - Naples

-Anyone from any country can buy Italo tickets online at www.italotreno.it quickly & easily, you simply print your own ticket.
-It's one of the clearest and easiest-to-use online train tickets systems I've seen.
-Cheap fares are available on a no-refunds, no-changes basis if you pre-book, the choice between these and the flexible fare in each class is clearly shown.
-You can choose your exact seat from a seating plan at the end of the booking, a best practice.
-In Prima and Club you can even add an Eataly lunchbox to your booking, to be served at your seat.
+You can easily buy Italo tickets online at www.italotreno.it and print out your own ticket.
+The choice between cheap advance-purchase fares with no refunds or changes and the full-flex fare is clearly shown for each class.
+You can choose your exact seat from a seating plan at the end of the booking.
+In Prima and Club you can even add an Eataly lunchbox to your booking, served at your seat.

 Smart = 2nd class